faykade/faykade.github.io/source/_posts/FSS-Server-Side-1.md

 ```

 ### Getting an active poll
 Alright, back to the HTTP requests, if we are just going to be retrieving data, we want to send a get request.
+There are a couple of ways to do this, and I debated on this a bit while writing this tutorial.
+The first way is to follow our idea of working from the least specific to the most specific, and utilizing the route parameters that express offer us.
 This request might look a little different because we use ':poll_id' as part of the route.
 This is Express' way of showing a variable route.
 This will match anything from /api/poll/dog to /api/poll/123456.
 We just know we need a unique ID for every poll.

 ```javascript
 // GET A POLL ------------------------------------------------------------------